3 and 4 year old childcare funding

 The funding hours explained

-The funding is flexible, and some providers may offer the ‘stretched entitlement’.
-This means a child can attend for less hours a week but across more weeks during the year, including some holidays.
+The funding is flexible.
+Some providers offer the 'stretched entitlement'.
+This lets a child attend fewer hours each week but spread out over more weeks in the year.
+It includes some holidays.

-The childcare provider you register your child with will discuss with you how you can access your funded hours.
+Your childcare provider will explain how you can use your funded hours.

 What is not covered

-Before your child starts their funded place, you will need to sign a contract, also known as a ‘Parental Declaration Form’ with your childcare provider.
-Here any charges should be made clear and agreed upon before you take up your funded place.
+Before your child starts, you need to sign a contract with your childcare provider.
+Ensure that any charges are clear and agreed upon beforehand.

 H&F residents